acm-uic/student-task-manager-sig-mobile-dev/README.md

 Simplified:
 SIG leader and Project Manager come up with a timeline --> Timeline is given to the leads -->
-Leads will coordinate their respective team of devs to get the assignment done based on the timeline
+Leads will coordinate their respective team of devs to get the assignment done based on the time given

 > [!NOTE]
 > Any problems with the schedule/ability to complete assignment should be communicated